• Skip to primary navigation

 Tips

-• Whenever I make the vegan cheese sauce, I always plan to make meals throughout the week, such as mac and cheese, or use it for a breakfast burrito.
+• Whenever I make the vegan cheese sauce, I plan to make meals throughout the week, such as mac and cheese, or use it for a breakfast burrito.

 • My kids love vegan cheese sauce on broccoli or cauliflower.